 Is your horse glowing with a shiny coat, great hooves and bright eyes?
 The outside of your horse reflects a lot about what’s going on inside your horse.
-I always tell my clients “Go to the source, look at your horse”
+If not maybe you can use my motto and “Go to the source, look at your horse”

 Poor or inadequate nutrition, health issues, stress and aging can all wreak havoc with equine condition.
 The appearance of their coat, feet and attitude usually are good indicators that we are doing things “right” to achieve ULTIMATE health in our animals.

 One of the most important gauges of your horses’ health is his body condition score (BCS).
 Using a BCS system introduces some level of objectivity into measuring your horses’ condition.

 I use the Henneke system of body condition.
 The Henneke System is an objective evaluation of a horse’s body condition.
 Developed in 1983 by Don R. Henneke, PhD, it is based on both visual appraisal and the feeling of fat cover of the six major points of the horse that are most responsive to changes in body fat.

 Below is the chart used for quick reference for this system.

 The chart covers six major parts of the horse; 1) neck 2) withers 3) the shoulder area 4)ribs 5)loins and 6) the tailhead area.

 The chart rates the horses on a scale of 1 to 9.
 A score of 1 is considered poor or emaciated with no body fat.
 A nine is extremely fat or obese.